code-with-amitk/Code-examples/System-Design/Concepts/Databases/Database_Scaling/1.Replication/README.md

 <a name=i3></a>
 ### 3. Logical (row-based) log replication
 - Master creates a log(called physical log) when it update/delete/insert entry in DB.
 But a different log(called logical log) is sent to Follower as replication log.
+- Advantage:
-- Advantage: it segregates master and follower's logs.
+  - _1._ it segregates master and follower's logs.
+  - _2._ A logical log format is easier for external applications to parse(Eg: data analytics, warehouse)
 - Logical log will contain all writes to DB.

+<a name=i4></a>
+### 4. Trigger based replication
+- Replication logic is moved to application layer.
+- Data changes are made available to Application by reading replication log, now application can move this data to other DB or to analytics engine.
+- Involvement of Application into replication induces some bugs.